 Weisz: Before this, we didn’t have a formal process on how a faculty member would build a web profile, so they were all doing their own thing, building their own websites.
 Some are three years old, some five, some were even ten years old, and they sure reflected that age as well when you viewed those pages.

 To change that, we would have had to invest significant development time.
 A developer would have had to learn the API, would have had to test it, and train and experiment, while neglecting a lot of the other tasks that they have to do on a daily basis.
 We first looked at using the API, but we just didn’t have the people hours to do that.

 The Web Profiles module really is easy.
-You build a CV report in Digital Measures that contains the data you want in the web profile.
+You build a CV report in Faculty Success (formerly Digital Measures) that contains the data you want in the web profile.
 You click a button to generate the code.
 And you simply copy and paste that into the CMS system.

-So I played both roles—as the Digital Measures administrator, but with access to our content management system (CMS).
+So I played both roles—as the Faculty Success (formerly Digital Measures) administrator, but with access to our content management system (CMS).
 It was very easy for me: I went in and created our template in the report builder.
 I clicked a few buttons, copied and pasted the code it generated into the CMS, and within minutes, I had a live demo of our web profiles up and running.

 Desmond: When you need somebody who has API experience, that’s one of those things that you have to train people for.
 Some areas of the institution don’t have the kind of staff to do that.
 And when you get somebody who’s getting better and better at APIs, they’re moving up the food chain, so it’s harder and harder to keep them around—they move on to bigger and better things, and you have to train somebody new to do it.

 Also, you have the opportunity cost.
 If you’re spending all this time doing an API versus using this tool and turning it out in a few minutes, you lose out on all those things you could have worked on instead.